Home » What to bring to India

 SMALL FLASHLIGHT – Can save your butt in a power outage situation, which is common in India.

 PORTABLE UMBRELLA – It will be the transition out of monsoon season which may bring some rainy days.
 A little umbrella can go a long way.
-This is also available to purchase in India for very cheap.
+This is also available to purchase in India for very cheap if you don’t want to bring one from here.

 SMALL FOLD-OUT FAN – This goes along with the whole ‘Indian sun’ thing.
 It’s India; it’s hot.
 Having that extra breeze from your small hand fan can add an extra bit of comfort on our sight seeing excursions.
-Again, you can purchase this in India easily at next to nothing cost.
+Again, you can purchase this in India easily at next to nothing cost if you don’t want to bring one from here.

 EARPLUGS – If you’re a light sleeper, bring some plugs.
 The bigger cities like Delhi will not be forgiving for you.